-It is recommended that you use Number 2 diesel fuel for your diesel engine.
+It is recommended that you use Number 2 diesel fuel.
 In the event that emergency assistance is required, refer to the engine owner's manual for the local office of Detroit Diesel.

 Stop-And-Start Driving

 Frequent stops and starts during a trip diminish miles per gallon.
 Plan even short shopping trips so you can take advantage of through-streets to avoid the traffic lights.
 Pace your driving like the professional drivers to avoid unnecessary stops.